-Graduates of the WPU Master's Program in Clinical and Counseling Psychology

-Students admitted to the WPU Psy.D.
+Graduates of the WPU Master's Program in Clinical and Counseling Psychology Students admitted to the WPU Psy.D.
 Program in Clinical Psychology who have successfully completed their Master's degree from the WPU Master's Program in Clinical and Counseling Psychology will receive credit for the majority of their Master's level courses in the Psy.D.
 Program.
+However, transfer students from WPU's Master's students enter the Psy.D. program as second-year students.
+In the rare event that a student enters as a third-year student, that student must meet with the Program Director and DCT in March to complete the practicum application cycle; and meet with their advisor throughout the summer months to complete other major requirements prior to matriculation.

+.
 The following specifics will apply:

 - Credits from PSY 6700 and PSY 6710, Introduction to Clinical Practice: Helping Relationships I and II will be accepted.
-However, all students will be required to view and practice skills from additional instructional videos and lectures (please see Dr. Mohlman or DCT) prior to their matriculation in the Psy.D.
+However, all students will be required to view and practice CBT skills from additional instructional videos and lectures (please see Dr. Mohlman or DCT) prior to their matriculation in the Psy.D.
 Program. - Credits from PSY 6500, Assessment I will be accepted.
 However, all students will be required to complete two additional assessment batteries and reports to supplement the Assessment I coursework that was taken at the Master's level (please see Dr. Diamond or course instructor for Assessment I). - Students will NOT receive credit for the PSY 6810, Brief and Time Effective Interventions course taken at the Master's level.
 They will be required to take both PSY 6850, Cognitive Behavior Therapy and PSY 7855, Advanced Evidence-Based Psychotherapies in the Psy.D.
 Program, as both of these courses take the topics from the Master's level PSY 6810, Brief and Time Effective Interventions and explore them in greater depth. - Students will only receive credit for the PSY 6900 and PSY 6910, Clinical Practicum I and Clinical Practicum II courses taken in the Master's Program in Clinical and Counseling Psychology if they completed 600 hours of supervised clinical practice and received supervision by a doctoral-level, licensed psychologist at the practicum placement(s), have satisfactorily completed a project comparable to the Second Year Project, and are ready to prepare for the Comprehensive Exam in the semester of matriculation.
 If these requirements are not met, students will be required to complete additional practicum work and register for the corresponding course while they are matriculated in the Psy.D.
 Program. - The Master's Thesis must be reviewed for approval for credit for the Second Year Project.
-Approval is not guaranteed. - PSY 6730, Foundations of Career Development; PSY 6450, Health Psychology; and PSY 6830, Substance Abuse: Interventions are all courses that can be credited toward Psy.D.
+Approval is not guaranteed.

+• PSY 6730, Foundations of Career Development; PSY 6450, Health Psychology; and PSY 6830, Substance Abuse: Interventions are all courses that can be credited toward Psy.D.
 Program electives.